Cloud Server Using Nextcloud¶

 - Under the "Configure the database" section, change from "SQLite" to "MySQL/MariaDB" by clicking on that button.

 At this point, don't forget that this is a server that you will be storing company data on.
-It's important to get it locked down with a firewall, get the backups setup, secure the site with an SSL, and any other duties that are required to keep your data safe.
+It's important to get it locked down with a firewall, get the backup set up, secure the site with an SSL, and any other duties that are required to keep your data safe.

 A decision to take the company cloud in house is one that needs to be evaluated carefully.
 For those that decide that keeping company data locally is preferable over an external cloud host, Nextcloud is a good alternative.